Watermelon: Cultivation

-The US Department of Agriculture recommends using at least one beehive per acre (1 acre per hive) for pollination of conventional, seeded varieties for commercial plantings.
+The United States Department of Agriculture recommends using at least one beehive per acre (1 acre per hive) for pollination of conventional, seeded varieties for commercial plantings.
 Seedless hybrids have sterile pollen.
 This requires planting pollinizer rows of varieties with viable pollen.
 Since the supply of viable pollen is reduced, and pollination is much more critical in producing the seedless variety, the recommended number of hives per acre increases to three hives per acre (1/3 acre per hive).
 Watermelons have a longer growing period than other melons and can often take 85 days or more from the time of transplanting for the fruit to mature.
-Lack of pollen is thought to contribute to "hollow heart" which causes the flesh of the watermelon to develop a large hole, sometimes in an intricate, symmetric shape.
+About a thousand grains of pollen must be delivered and spread evenly on the three lobes of the stigma to make a normal sized and shaped fruit.
+In addition, lack of pollen is thought to contribute to "hollow heart" which causes the flesh of the watermelon to develop a large hole, sometimes in an intricate, symmetric shape.
 Watermelons suffering from hollow heart are safe to consume.

 Watermelons are an important water source in South Africa, the Kalahari Desert, and East Africa for both humans and animals.

 Production

-In 2023, world production of watermelons was 105 million tonnes, led by China (mainland) accounting for 64% of the total (table).
+In 2024, world production of watermelons was 105 million tonnes, led by China (mainland) accounting for 60% of the total (table).
 Secondary producers were India, Turkey, Algeria, and Brazil.